5 key questions for Trump's Senate impeachment trial

 HOW DO TRUMP’S LAWYERS MOUNT A Defence WITHOUT ANGERING THE SENATE?

 It’s a tough needle to thread.
-Trump’s team is likely to try and remove the emotion from the case and focus on legal and practical arguments against conviction.
+Trump’s team probably will try to remove the emotion from the case and focus on legal and practical arguments against conviction.

 In their first filing for the trial, his lawyers made clear that they will challenge the constitutionality of the trial now that Trump has left the White House.
 That could give an out to Republican senators who are inclined to acquit the former president without condoning his behaviour.